 Beekeepers who are also producers and sellers of linden honey are uncertain about their crops during harvest season.
 It is true that linden trees do have tremendous potential to produce a ton of honey.
 However, some factors can often interfere with achieving that ideal scenario.

 While the flowers generally bloom for three weeks, adverse weather conditions can cut this period to only two days.

 Added to that, heavy rains could possibly drain away from the nectar.
 Besides, the flowers are somewhat prone to fall during heavy rainfall.

 What is Linden Honey?

 As to its characteristics, linden honey is either white in color or relatively clear with a green tint.
-As it ages, its color turns to yellow to light amber.
+As it ages, its color turns from yellow to light amber.
 The very distinctive aroma of this honey is much stronger in comparison to other types of honey of the same appearance.

 At first sniff, it has an unmistakable fresh woodlands aroma with a hint of menthol or mint.
 The honey’s taste is relatively mild but bolder.
 It’s surprising considering its pale appearance.
 It also comes with a woody taste with minty and spicy notes.

-There is a persistent aftertaste that is slightly bitter, but definitely not offensive.
+There is a persistent aftertaste that is slightly bitter but definitely not offensive.
 This honey resonates with a pleasant sweetness.
 Many food experts say that its sweetness is not too overbearing.